Calebh101/ItlwmCLI/README.md

 # Compatibility

-- macOS High Sierra to macOS Tahoe
+- macOS Catalina to macOS Tahoe
 - A 64-bit CPU
 - itlwm (**not** AirportItlwm)